cloud-bulldozer/scale-ci-pipeline/README.md

 - JJB template: It is the job definition in yaml ( xml is also supported, watcher takes care of converting it to yaml )
 - Pipeline-build script for the Job and a properties file: The script is responsible for building the job as a stage looking with the configutation/parameters specified in the properties file.

 There are many existing jobs in scale-ci-pipeline which can serve as an example/template job.
-One example is the NodeVertical scale test.
-To create a new workload using NodeVertical as a template, follow these steps:
+One example is the kubelet-density scale test.
+To create a new workload using kubelet-density as a template, follow these steps:
 ```
 $ # step 1: copy one of the existing job template and edit it with the workload specific stuff
-$ cp scale-ci-pipeline/jjb/dynamic/scale-ci_nodevertical.yml scale-ci-pipeline/jjb/dynamic/scale-ci_$workload.yaml
+$ cp scale-ci-pipeline/jjb/dynamic/kubelet-density.yml scale-ci-pipeline/jjb/dynamic/scale-ci_$workload.yaml
 $ # step 2: copy one of the existing pipeline-build script and edit it with the workload specific stuff
-$ cp scale-ci-pipeline/pipeline-scripts/nodevertical.groovy scale-ci-pipeline/pipeline-scripts/$workload.groovy
+$ cp scale-ci-pipeline/pipeline-scripts/kubelet-density.groovy scale-ci-pipeline/pipeline-scripts/$workload.groovy
 $ # step 3: copy the properties file and edit it with the workload specific stuff
-$ cp scale-ci-pipeline/properties-files/nodevertical.properties scale-ci-pipeline/properties-files/$workload.properties
+$ cp scale-ci-pipeline/properties-files/kubelet-density.properties scale-ci-pipeline/properties-files/$workload.properties
 $ # step 4: add the new workload to the Jenkinsfile to load the pipeline-build script ( Applicable only in the case of a new workload, this is not needed for a existing workload )
 $ vi scale-ci-pipeline/Jenkinsfile
 $ # step 5: add the workoad to the scale-ci-pipeline ( workload option and properties file path vars, applicable only in the case of a new workload )